No. 3 regional seeds 8-2 so far in NCAA Tournament openers

 — Codie Paiva and Nick Frasso combined on a four-hitter in Loyola Marymount’s 3-1 win over Baylor.

-— Micah Dallas limited Army to three hits and a run in seven innings in Texas Tech’s 11-2 win in Lubbock, Texas.
+— Micah Dallas limited Army to three hits and a run in seven innings in Texas Tech’s 11-2 win.

 — Clemson’s Davis Sharpe pitched the final 6 2/3 innings against Illinois in his first career relief appearance.